 The African berry or Synsepalum dulcificum, grow on bushy trees and has been known for the presence of a glycoprotein, miraculin, in its pulp.
 Miraculin temporarily affects the taste buds, causing a sweet sensation when triggered by acids in food items that are sour in taste.
 Experts are of the opinion that African berry not just increases sweetness but also enhances flavours.

-Researchers have been studying the effects of African berry as a sweetener since the 1960s.
+Researchers have been studying the effects of African berry fruit as a sweetener since the 1960s.
 Though these berries are generally considered safe for consumption, the United States Food & Drug Administration (FDA) has not yet approved African berry as a food product to be sold freely.

 Rather, the FDA has termed African berry as a food additive that needs further research before being used as an artificial sweetener on a mass scale.
 Nevertheless, this berry is in demand among gym-goers and dieters for its taste altering characteristic.